 Ms. Schubert began her legal career at one of Delaware’s largest law firms, Potter Anderson & Corroon LLP, in Wilmington, Delaware, where she worked on multi-million dollar corporate law cases, including mergers and acquisitions, Chapter 11 reorganizations, and commercial litigation.
 In 2012, Ms. Schubert relocated to New Orleans and established Schubert Legal to focus on her true passion, representation of individual citizens in their time of need.

 Ms. Schubert joined the Lamothe Law Firm in 2017.
-Her areas of focus include vaccine-related injuries for children and adults all over the United States, civil lawsuits for sexual abuse victims, and other personal injury matters including automobile accidents, premises liability claims, oil field accidents, and medical malpractice.
+Her areas of focus include civil lawsuits for sexual abuse survivors, and other personal injury matters including automobile accidents and premises liability claims.

-As a member of the Louisiana Association for Justice, she heads the LAJ Women’s Caucus Publications Committee, has written several articles for the LAJ Louisiana Advocates publication, and received the 2015 LAJ Community Service Award.
+As a member of the Louisiana Association for Justice, she headed the LAJ Women’s Caucus Publications Committee for 2019-2020, has written several articles for the LAJ Louisiana Advocates publication, and received the 2015 and 2020 LAJ Community Service Awards.